-1 they are precious human beings, deserving love and 2 respect, and they hold the keys to a bright future with 3 possibilities in society as equals.
-4 And yet we are still here.
+1 they are precious human beings, deserving love and 2 respect, and they hold the keys to a bright future with possibilities in society as equals.
+3 4 And yet we are still here.
 And we were 5 told this all again, this same decade, by the Truth and 6 Reconciliation Commission.
-They had given us guiding 7 principles on truth and reconciliation.
-I want to 8 highlight only Number 6 for now in the interests of time: 9 "That all Canadians, as Treaty 10 Peoples, share responsibility for 11 establishing and maintaining mutually 12 respectful relationships."
+They had given us guiding principles on truth and reconciliation.
+I want to 7 8 highlight only Number 6 for now in the interests of time: 9 "That all Canadians, as Treaty 10 Peoples, share responsibility for 11 establishing and maintaining mutually 12 respectful relationships."
 13 This time around, it seems there is some 14 work that has begun, but if the issue here is around 15 protecting indigenous women, we have to ask if that needle 16 that is in the critical red is moving fast enough.
 And 17 the evidence before the Inquiry suggests that it simply is 18 not.
 It is certainly not the evidence in the Northwest 19 Territories, where there are high rates of violent crime, 20 but particularly the highest reported rates of violence 21 against women in Canada.
 In 2013, the rates of violence 22 against women was nine times the national average.
-By 23 2016, the rates of domestic violence in the Northwest neighbouring territories who rounded out the top three.
+By 23 2016, the rates of domestic violence in the Northwest 24 Territories was the second highest in Canada.
+And while 25 I'm not certain, but I strongly suspect it was our neighbouring territories who rounded out the top three.
+And in fact, the real numbers are far worse.
+It is widely known, and it was explained to you by Dr. Pertice Moffitt, that it is often unreported and particularly so in small communities that violence is normalized, and that this creates significant risk of behaviour and expectations passing generation to generation.